zed/imunify360-doc/docs/command_line_interface/README.md

 </div>

 :::warning Warning
-For now, ipset supports only IPv6/64 networks
+For now, ipset supports only IPv6/64 networks.
+In most cases, it is enough to specify the mask `/64`.
+An example of a proper IPv6 address with the subnet mask: `2001:db8:abcd:0012::0/64`.
 :::

 ## Blocked ports